davidpalves/blog/src/posts/brute-forcing-dvwas-initial-login-page.md

 ![Copy request as cURL command](/blog/assets/copy-as-curl.png)

 Although cURL commands are pretty useful, I don't find them really easy to read, so let's transform it in a Python request and see how it looks.
-For that we can use the [cURL converter website](https://curlconverter.com/python/) to do the job for us and it's output will look something like this:
+For that we can use the [cURL converter website](https://curlconverter.com/python/) to do the job for us and its output will look something like this:

 ```python
 import requests